tutek1/DTLabs/02_Player/lab02.md

 Now, if you start the game and go off the edge of the platform, the player falls as they should.

 > aside positive
 > Usually, games have **higher gravity** than the one on Earth.
 It is more fun that way.
-If you want to play with the gravity parameter, I recommend placing the player high up or close to the edge.
+If you want to experiment with the gravity parameter, I recommend placing the player high up or near the edge.